UC-ConSERT/Welcome-to-ConSERT/README.md

 # Welcome to ConSERT - A brief introduction
-A brief introduction to setting up your VM allocation and accessing the UC research cluster.
+A brief introduction to the group.
+## Pending points
+1) Code of Conduct
+2) Welcome to the group
+3) What else?